aejnsn/postgresify/README.md

 **[References](#references)**

 ## What is this?
-Laravel Postgresify, just Postgresify for short, is a package for Laravel and Lumen that extends support to some of the more useful PostgreSQL data types.
+Postgresify is a package for Laravel and Lumen that extends support to some of the more useful PostgreSQL data types.
 This package allows you to leverage PostgreSQL's data types, such as point, inet, circle, etc., within Laravel's Schema Builder and retrieve meaningful data from Fluent/Eloquent.

 Example Migration:
 ```php